-Sometimes, support at school might be what you need and your school would be able to manage that with the help of our service, but other times, you might need to come to our service to meet one of our workers so they can understand how you’re feeling and what we can do to help.
+Sometimes, support at school might be what you need and your school would be able to manage that with the help of our service.
+But other times, you might need to come to our service to meet one of our workers.
+They can then understand how you’re feeling and what we can do to help.

 How do I ask for help?

 When thinking about asking for help, it can feel really scary and make you feel very worried.
 There are some small questions you can ask yourself first so you have a plan:

 - parent or carer

 - close family member

 Think of a time where you will have a safe space and enough time to tell this person without having to worry about anything else.